History & Mission

-The Bologna Center offers a variety of cultural and educational programming, providing entertainment that appeals to everyone.
-In addition to Main Stage performances, the Bologna Center presents School-Time Matinee Series, Family Series, Recital Hall Series, in addition to many events hosted by Delta State University and community organizations.
+The Bologna Performing Arts Center offers a variety of cultural and educational programming, providing entertainment that appeals to everyone.
+Main Stage performances include celebrity concerts, national Broadway tours, dance companies, theater, and family-friendly performances.
+The Bologna Performing Arts Center also presents School-Time Matinee Series as well as many events hosted by Delta State University and community organizations.

-The Bologna Center has demonstrated its commitment to arts education.
-The Bologna Center developed and hosts the Janice Wyatt Mississippi Summer Arts Institute, which provides a comprehensive training program in all arts disciplines.
-The School-Time Matinee Series provides new learning opportunities through the performing arts for approximately 10,000 K-12 students each year.
+The Bologna Performing Arts Center has a demonstrated commitment to arts education.
+Each summer, the Bologna Performing Arts Center hosts the Janice Wyatt Mississippi Summer Arts Institute, which provides a comprehensive training program in all arts disciplines.
+The annual School-Time Matinee Series provides new learning opportunities through the performing arts for approximately 10,000 K-12 students each year.
 The Bologna Performing Arts Center has also been selected to participate in the Partners in Education program of the John F. Kennedy Center for the Performing Arts, offering professional development programs in arts integration for area educators.
-Another arts education initiative is the Delta Youth Chorale, a children’s choir for ages 8-14.
+Other arts education initiatives include after-school programming for area students, literacy initiatives, masterclasses and workshop opportunities.

 Generous Support for the Bologna Performing Arts Center